 I can’t map to the Xero Wages Payable Account

-The default account in xero for wages payable is a locked system account.
-Xero use that account for their own payroll but third parties cannot post into it.
+The default account in Xero for wages payable is a locked system account.
+Xero uses that account for its own payroll but third parties cannot post into it.

 In our default setup, we create an account called Parolla Payable to post liabilities against.
 You can of course map your liabilities to any other current liability account you have in Xero.

 I can’t find my Xero liability account in the mapping drop-down options

 In Xero, liability accounts can be either Current Liability or Non-Current Liability.